Table of Contents

 - Source of the Constitution: It is indicated by the Preamble that the source of authority of the Constitution lies with the people of India.

-- Nature of Indian State: Preamble declares India to be a sovereign, socialist, secular and democratic republic.
+- Nature of Indian State: The preamble declares India to be a sovereign, socialist, secular, and democratic republic.

-- Statement of its objectives: The objectives stated by the Preamble are to secure justice, liberty, equality to all citizens and promote fraternity to maintain unity and integrity of the nation.
+- Statement of its objectives: The objectives stated by the Preamble are to secure justice, liberty, and equality for all citizens and promote fraternity to maintain the unity and integrity of the nation.

 - Date of its adoption: The date is mentioned in the preamble when it was adopted i.e. November 26, 1949.

-As of now, the preamble is only amended once through the 42nd Amendment Act, 1976.
+As of now, the preamble is only amended once through the 42nd Amendment Act, of 1976.

 - ‘Socialist’ and ‘Secular’ were added between ‘Sovereign’ and ‘Democratic’.

 - ‘Unity of the Nation’ was changed to ‘Unity and Integrity of the Nation’.